 The inversion of Official Fan-Submitted Content, which is when fans make contributions to a specific work.

+Can run into What Do You Mean, It's Not for Kids?, if the source work is kid-friendly but the fan work is not, only to fool more easily because the creator works on the source officially.
 Compare to Running the Asylum, Word of Dante, Word of Saint Paul, and Bleached Underpants.
 Can often be found on a Line to God.
 Contrast with Fanwork Ban, which is when creators disapprove of fan-works, Promoted Fanboy, for when someone who previously made fan-works is allowed to officially contribute to the work they're making fan works of (said fan may still make fan works of said work after that), and Ascended Fanon, for when fan works and ideas are canonized.

-- Vic Mignogna, Edward's English voice, is a huge fan or Fullmetal Alchemist, especially the 2003 anime.
+- Vic Mignogna, Edward's English voice, is a huge fan of Fullmetal Alchemist, especially the 2003 anime.
 He has created the Filk Song "Nothing I Won't Give" and has even created a Fan Film called Fullmetal Fantasy about the series (which he's not legally allowed to distribute online).

 - Jun Sasaki, one of the creators of Panty & Stocking with Garterbelt, had the story left incomplete because the series was cancelled after season 1 and he departed from Studio Gainax to Studio Trigger, where he created Space Patrol Luluco.
 After that, he created a dōjinshi called Juice, a crossover between Panty & Stocking and Luluco where both series are part of a Shared Universe and he gave an end to the sudden Gainax Ending at the end of P&S's season 1 mixed with the ending of Luluco's (where Brief collected all Panty's pieces and assembled her again but with something wrong, and Nova reappears with Identity Amnesia).
 If this is canon or not is debatable, but it's valid for the fans at least.